ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 need any new commands.
 We just need to edit the conflicted file into the state we would like to keep, then add and commit as usual.

-Let's look at ingredients.txt to understand the conflict:
+Let's look at ingredients.md to understand the conflict:
 ~~~
 * 1 tbsp coriander
 * 2 avocados